carinasauter/wwcode-august2016/README.md

 A "note" is how we use Zeppelin to execute code in Spark.
 To create one, click `Create new note`, and name your note whatever you like — for example, "k-means".

 When your note opens, it will have created your first "paragraph" (the block-looking thing).
-Replace what's in it with
+Replace what's in it with:

 ```scala
 %spark
 println("testing testing 1-2-3")
 ```

 and press the Play button or hit `Shift+Enter` to run the paragraph.
 After a long pause (during which your computer is submitting your code to Spark), the browser should print your message — if it does, you'll know Spark is alive and waiting.

 #### Step 5 — Unzip your data and load it into Spark

-Now replace everything in your first paragraph with
+Now replace everything in your first paragraph with the following:

 ```bash
 %sh